 refusing to crucify an innocent man?
 More people would have died in the riot,

-have been terminated.
+have ended.
 Had Pilate known that Jesus was actually the Son of God,

 he may have been willing to suffer these things, but all Pilate knew was that